 The basic feature of the ROA framework is that the sample sizes (i.e., the number of realizations) are increased from sample path optimization sub-problem to sub-problem, and that the initial guess solution for the current sample path optimization sub-problem is simply the returned solution from the previous sample path optimization sub-problem solved.
 This guarantees that in early iterations, the ROA procedure does not require excessive computational effort because the number of realizations (sample sizes) is small.
-Similarly, in the later iterations it is computationally inexpensive because the initial solutions are closer to the optimizer are relatively fewer, and therefore, computational savings can be achieved compared to a direct optimization which considers all realizations at each iteration.
+Similarly, in the later iterations it is computationally inexpensive because the initial solutions are closer to the optimum solution of the true optimization problem.
+Hence, the overall iterations required by the core optimizer are relatively fewer, and therefore, computational savings can be achieved compared to a direct optimization which considers all realizations at each iteration.